Dr. Sumana Navin, Dr. Sunil Shroff & Ms. Sujatha Niranjan

 The Transplantation of Human Organs Act, 1994 heralded a significant change in the organ donation and transplantation scene in India.
 Many of the states of India adopted the Act over the next few years, but there was hardly any focused work done towards furthering the deceased organ donation programme.
 In a few states, likeminded medical professionals and philanthropists came together to take the initiative forward.
-Tamil Nadu and Andhra Pradesh were at the forefront in this with some hospitals and non-governmental organizations like MOHAN Foundation taking the lead in setting up an organ sharing network, the Indian Network for Organ Sharing (INOS) in the year 2000.
+Tamil Nadu and Andhra Pradesh were at the forefront in this with some hospitals and non-governmental organizations like MOHAN Foundation taking the lead in setting up an organ sharing network, the Initiative for Organ Sharing (INOS) in the year 2000.
 As a result, the retrieval of 1033 organs and tissues were facilitated in these two states by MOHAN Foundation (Table 1).

 Tamil Nadu paves the way